phanerka/link-stash/Drawing n making assets/Art and tutorials.md

 https://how-to-scug.tumblr.com/

 ### The ancients
+> [!warning] Disclaimer: don't take given info for granted.
-> [!warning] Since the game gives no certain answer to how the ancients look, every visualization is fanon.
+> Since the game gives no certain answer to how the ancients look, every visualization is fanon.
 > This part is supposed to just give you examples of how people draw them.

 https://www.tumblr.com/kociamieta/729003347491897344/hii-i-love-your-art-so-so-much-i-was-wondering